Ang3lB7te/Ang3lB7te/README.md

 SHips I dislike: Not the biggest fan of ice tea (blocktales) or azuretime (frskn)

-Feel free to sit as any ship with me x3
+Feel free to sit as anyone with me, just preferably not the two ships above, tanks